FAQ

 Do I need a referral to make an appointment?

-No. You do not need a referral to make and attend an appointment with Dr Torres.
-However, without a Medicare Mental Health Care Plan referral you will be responsible for paying the full fee for each consultation, without receiving a Medicare rebate.
+No. You do not need a referral to make and attend an appointment with a psychologist.
+However, to receive the Medicare Rebate (for up to 10 sessions in a calendar year), you must have a valid Medicare Mental Health Care Plan referral.

 How long will a session last?